Innerwick

-Innerwick (Inbhir Mhuice) is a coastal civil parish and small village, which lies in the east of East Lothian, 5 mi from Dunbar and approximately 32 mi from Edinburgh.
+Innerwick is a coastal civil parish and small village in the east of East Lothian, 5 mi from Dunbar and approximately 32 mi from Edinburgh.

 Name

-The name Innerwick is of Anglo-saxon origin and means inland farm or dwelling place.
+The name Innerwick is of Anglo-Saxon origin and means inland farm or dwelling place.
 It was presumably coined around the 7th – 9th centuries.

 Prehistory

 Excavations to the north of Innerwick, at Dryburn Bridge, in 1978 and 1979 found a multi-period site dating from the Mesolithic to the Iron Age.
 The site was discovered in 1974 through aerial photography and was excavated as a result of the threat posed by limestone quarrying in the area.
 The excavation found evidence of Mesolithic and Neolithic occupation in this area.
 These were next to two cist burials dating to 2300–2000 BC, the Bronze Age.
 All of which were under a later Iron Age settlement.
 One of the skeletons from the cists had indications of leprosy, which would have made it the earliest example in Europe, but extensive analysis indicated that it was actually tuberculosis, which in some cases, with long infections, can cause secondary infections that can destroy the nasal bones.
 Each cist had two human remains, one fully intact and one that appears to have been de-fleshed elsewhere and then buried in the cist (indicated by the mixing of bones the absence of smaller bones, like finger bones).
 The Iron Age settlement had three phases to it, the first two with a palisade but the last without, with was during the Roman occupation of Southern Scotland.

 To the south of Innerwick is Braidwood, a hillfort.
 Excavations carried out by Robert Stevenson and Kenneth Steer in 1940 and Stevenson again in 1947–1948, the Edinburgh University Archaeological Society in 1951–1953, and by George Watson's Archaeological Society in 1968 have done little to help understand the fort or its date.